yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

+**Key takeaways**
-Key takeaway: In the cases of practical interest for machine learning, unique solutions exist for both ODEs/flows and SDEs **Stochastic calculus perspective**
+- In the cases of practical interest for machine learning, unique solutions exist for both ODEs / flows and SDEs **Stochastic calculus perspective**
 - Solutions to SDEs are constructed via stochastic integrals, defined as limits of Itô–Riemann sums